Signed Into Law

 Which agencies enforce HB4666?

-HB4666 is enforced by Health and Human Services Commission (HHSC) and HHSC Office of Inspector General.
+HB4666 is enforced by HHSC Office of Inspector General and Health and Human Services Commission (HHSC).

 Q

-The compliance urgency for HB4666 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4666 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q